 Originally from Memphis, TN, Ondine Geary is a Boulder-based choreographer, interdisciplinary performance artist, collaborator, and improviser.
 Her work plays at the intersection of art, the body and critical, social engagement.

 In addition to Ellsworth, Geary has danced works by an array of notable artists, including Rennie Harris, Faye Driscoll, Gesel Mason Performance Projects, John Jasperse, Peter Carpenter, Teena Marie Custer, Tere O’Connor, William Forsythe, and NYC-based Third Rail Projects.
+She counts Peter Carpenter, Erika Randall and, most especially, Michelle Ellsworth among her guides and mentors.

-Click here to download Ondine's resume.
+Click here to download Ondine's (potentially not-up-to-date) resume.

 I make dances that are scrappy, unruly and resourceful.
 They slip themselves into the crevices between genres and insist on using whatever was lost down there--chicken bones, loose wires, half-retrieved memories.
 Their curiosity is corporeal, their solution somatic.
 Their point of entry and exit is always the body.